Compact Electrocoagulation Water Treatment EC Reactor.

 Recent Advancements and Innovations in Electrocoagulation

 In recent years, electrocoagulation has seen significant innovations that enhance its efficacy and applicability.
 One key advancement is the integration of EC with other processes, such as membrane filtration or advanced oxidation, to create hybrid systems.
 For example, a recent review highlights EC-coupled systems that achieve over 95% removal of emerging contaminants like PFAS (per- and polyfluoroalkyl substances) in industrial effluents, addressing gaps in traditional methods as promising AOP-based processes and combined advancements.
-The image below shows a hybrid system that includes an EC system, followed by advanced oxidation, ultrafiltration, reverse osmosis, carbon filtration, and UV sterilization for use as a mobile emergency drinking water system.

 Case Studies: Electrocoagulation in Action